Historic Alcazar Hotel in Cleveland Heights sold for $2.6M

 Pietro credited Daniel Burkons, executive managing director of investments at Marcus & Millichap of Independence, with first approaching him about the property.

-“I just love the kind of charm and uniqueness of the property,” Pietro said.
+“I just love the kind of charm and uniqueness of the property,” Pietro told the Cleveland Jewish News.
 “I’m a little bit of a sucker for these old historic properties.”

 Pietro said he enjoys the challenge of updating historic properties to be competitive with new construction, although he admitted he’s a bit outside his usual comfort zone of commercial properties.